adaltas/cs-bigdata-2021-spring/modules/02.hadoop-core-hdfs-yarn/lab.md

    yarn jar /usr/hdp/3.1.0.0-78/hadoop-mapreduce/hadoop-mapreduce-examples-3.1.1.3.1.0.0-78.jar pi 4 100000000
    ```
 2. Wait until you find the result
-3. Run the command `yarn app -list` and notice all your colleagues apps running in YARN
+3. Run the command `yarn app -list` that shows your apps running in YARN

 ### Accessing Hadoop Web UIs using Kerberos